patrickfrey/mewa/doc/tutorial.md

 #### Data Types
 This section defines classes, arrays and atomic data types.
 The function we have to discuss a little bit deeper here is ```typesystem.classdef```, the definition of a class:
- 1. We see a switch of the context here.
+ 1. The context is changed.
 Whatever is passed to this _AST_ node function as context, we define a new context (```classContext```) to be passed down to the subnodes in the traversal.
  2. The traversal of the subnodes has 4 passes.
 The index of the pass is passed down as parameter for the subnodes to decide what to do:
     * 1st Pass: Type Definitions
     * 2nd Pass: Member Variable Declarations